Skip to main content

 • in a day hospice.

-If you make use of a specialized hospice or palliative care service, a hospice team will visit you.
-A hospice team consists of qualified volunteer hospice caregivers who will visit you at home or in a retirement or nursing home, for example.
-The team also visits hospital wards that specialize in the care of seriously and terminally ill patients, so-called palliative care wards.
+If you make use of a specialised hospice or palliative care service, a hospice team will visit you.
+A hospice team consists of qualified volunteer hospice companions who will visit you at home or in a retirement or nursing home, for example.
+The team also visits hospital wards that specialise in the care of seriously and terminally ill patients, also referred to as palliative care wards.

-Austria-wide definitions and service descriptions for specialized hospice and palliative care services can be found here:
+Austria-wide definitions and service descriptions for specialised hospice and palliative care services can be found under the following link:

 You will find further information on the following pages: